-***Please do not submit your application until you have read all of the information on this page, specifically the instructions for completing an employment application***
+Before submitting your application, please read all of the information on this page, and follow precisely the instructions for completing an employment application.

-The following information should answer questions you may have and should also assist you when completing the employment process.
+The following information should answer your questions and assist you when completing the employment process.

 1. Where can I find a list of your vacancies?